edgardsoza/TDD-project/README.md

 ### Key Features <a name="key-features"></a>

-- Add person
+- Solve factorial
-- Add student
+- Reverse String
-- Add teacher
+- Fizzbuzz

 <p align="right"><a href="#readme-top">👆</a></p>